vlkuzun/somnotate-vlkuzun/README.md

 ## Running of analysis

-1. Once the relevant packages have been installed refer to somnotate_pipeline for conducting initial somnotate analysis on acquired data for automated scoring of vigilance state
+1. Once the relevant packages have been installed refer to somnotate_pipeline within src for conducting initial somnotate analysis on acquired data for automated scoring of vigilance state

 2. Refer to initial Harris lab somnotate analysis algorithm designed https://github.com/Sfrap99/Somnotate